A complete guide to use campaign URL builder for better analytics reports

 How to use campaign URL Builders for better analytics and insights

-Build your URL based on specific UTMs you can better understand where your traffic is coming from and find out the exact referrer — e.g. newsletter, a specific hyperlinked image, marketing medium (organic, PPC, banner), campaign name or any additional information that can be tracked.
+Build your URL based on specific UTM content, in order to better understand where your traffic is coming from and find out the exact referrer — e.g. newsletter, a specific hyperlinked image, marketing medium (organic, PPC, banner), campaign name or any additional information that can be tracked.

 Here is a step-by-step guide on how to add & track your campaign parameters

 To create your unique URLs for each social media post, channel or campaign, just fill this form tilda.cc/utm/ with your wished parameters, use the generated URL on all your campaigns and we will track all the details!
-As you can easily see, each UTM can have a very specific purpose and the guys at Tilda Publishing provide a nice explanation for each parameter if you hover the small question mark and some placeholders that you can use too.
+As you can easily see, each UTM can have a very specific purpose and Tilda Publishing provides a nice explanation for each parameter if you hover the small question mark and some placeholders that you can use too.

-You can use any other campaign builder, of course, but we love this one for its simplicity!
-So, no matter the tool you are using, feel free to add the words that fit your campaign best:
+You can use any other campaign URL builder, of course.
+Or you can just write the UTM codes yourself, without using any UTM URL builder.
+No matter the tool you are using, feel free to add the words that fit your campaign best:

 Campaign Source (utm_source): This is the referrer of traffic to your page — Twitter or MyWebsite.
 Usually, you should indicate the platform or tool you used to share your content.